If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 Because the two medications are so different, the choice usually follows the symptom picture.

 The two are also sometimes prescribed together, often to treat depression while limiting sexual side effects.
+That combination pairs escitalopram's serotonin effect with bupropion's different mechanism, and it is a recognized strategy rather than an unusual one.

 The bottom line